pvnlubenia/DESIRE-Matlab-/README.txt

                 g. displayGraph: To display the edges of the graph
                 h. plotGraph: To plot the graph

      2. grow (function)           - OUTPUT: Returns the spanning trees away from the root vertex.
-The output variable 'spanTreeCount' allows the user to view the count of spanning trees rooted at G.root_vertex
+The output variables 'spanTree' and 'spanTreeCount' allow the user to view the list of edges of the directed spanning tree towards the root vertex and the count of spanning trees rooted at G.root_vertex.
            - INPUTS
                 - V: number of vertices in the graph
                 - G: given digraph